-Individual tickets go on sale June 16 at 10am.
-Advanced tickets can be purchased May 8 at 10am as part of the Dance or Mix 4 subscription packages (15% off and complimentary parking).
+On sale now!
+Buy individual tickets or as part of the Dance or Mix 4 subscription packages (15% off and complimentary parking) here.

 Founded in 1984 by dance icon Jawole Willa Jo Zollar, Urban Bush Women's groundbreaking work centers women(+) and members of the African diaspora.
 Legacy + Lineage + Liberation is an evening of classic works that transcend genre, illuminating overlooked perspectives that contribute to our national conversation around equity and justice.
 These iconic works give multiple dimensions of life that resonate in this time of reflection around equity and justice, and lift up Black lives in inspiring ways: